 Hey!
 Welcome to our blog!
-We’re Heath and Alyssa Padgett, two full-time RVers traveling across America and documenting the RV lifestyle along the way.
+We’re Heath and Alyssa Padgett, two full-time RVers traveling across America as we build our lives, marriage, and business on the road.

 I’m Alyssa!
-I hauled a camera around for a year filming Heath work 50 hourly jobs.
-Now, I edit all of the videos for our clients and run the production side of our business (also edit our travel vlogs).
-I’m the one that actually plots out our travel routes and researches beautiful places to visit.
+I wrote a best-selling book on how to start RVing full-time called A Beginner’s Guide to Living in an RV.
+But mostly I run all of our video production, including our Youtube channel.
+I’m also the one who plots out our travel routes and researches beautiful places to visit.
 I don’t function without coffee, but who does?

 She’s beautiful, isn’t she?
 Red and white on the outside, blue on the inside (hence the name).
-We picked up our Winnebago Brave 31C motorhome after a year and a half in Franklin.
-We wanted more work space and a dependable rig to continue traveling.
+We picked up our Winnebago Brave 31C motorhome in 2015.
 We fell in love with this retro version of the iconic Winnebago Brave and have already put close to 20k miles on it.

 Longer Version of Our Story